-He’s looking pretty good but he needs a companion!
+He’s looking pretty good for being over a hundred years old but he needs a companion!
 Last week on one of my walks I spent some time looking at the Golden Boy statue which sits atop the Manitoba Legislative Building on Broadway in Winnipeg.

 The Golden Boy was purchased along with the two huge bison figures at the base of the legislative building’s main stairway, for a bargain price of $11,000.
 Now the statue is insured for more than fifteen times that amount, and just over one million dollars was spent restoring it to its former glory in 2002.

-The Golden Boy is actually a nickname for the statue who is officially called Eternal Youth.
+The Golden Boy, apparently inspired by the Greek God Hermes, is actually a nickname for the statue who is officially called Eternal Youth.
 Apparently once placed in his high spot, the sun glinted off his bronze covering, creating a certain golden effect.
-Thus he earned the title Golden Boy.
+That’s how he earned the title Golden Boy.
 The torch in his right hand is supposed to represent a call to youth to join the pursuit of a more prosperous future for Manitoba.